2002 Stinkers Bad Movie Awards

-The 25th Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society in 2003 to honour the worst films the film industry had to offer in 2002.
+The 25th Stinkers Bad Movie Awards were released by the Hastings Bad Cinema Society on March 16, 2003, to honour the worst films the film industry had to offer in 2002.
 Pinocchio received the most nominations with nine.
 All nominees and winners, with respective percentages of votes for each category, are listed below.
 Dishonourable mentions are also featured for Worst Picture (56 total).